Pattern Formation in Quantum Hierarchical Cellular Neural Networks: Numerical simulations

 We now investigate the network's response with $W\neq 0$.
 We use the approximation of the cat connection matrix $W_{cat}$ developed in \cite{Zuniga-Entropy}.
-The parameters are $p=2$, $l=6$, $\alpha=2.5$, $W=0.1W_{cat}$, see Figure \ref{figure cat_matrix}, $Z=10$, and the time runs over $[0,600]$ with a step and $\delta t = 0.001$.
+The parameters are $p=2$, $l=6$, $\alpha=2.5$, $W=0.1W_{cat}$, see Figure \ref{figure cat_matrix}, $Z=10$, and the time runs over $[0,600]$ with a step $\delta t = 0.001$.
 The initial condition is $\Psi_0(x) = \Omega(p^2\vert x -4\vert_p)/\Vert\Omega(p^2\vert x -4\vert_p)\Vert_2$.
 The use of prime $p=2$ is required due to the fact that the approximation for the cat connection matrix uses this prime.
 The interaction between the neurons changes the network's response to the constant input $Z=10$; see Figures \ref{Figure4}-(A) and (B).
-We interpret \ref{Figure4}-(B) as the network habituates to the constant signal.
-Habituation is a fundamental form of non-associative learning where an organism reduces its behavioral response or attention to a repeated, harmless stimulus, \cite{Habituation}.
+We interpret Figure \ref{Figure4}-(B) as showing that the network habituates to the constant signal.
+Habituation is a fundamental form of non-associative learning in which an organism reduces its behavioral response or attention to a repeated, harmless stimulus, \cite{Habituation}.
 The habituation appears when $W\neq 0$.

 We now study the case where $W(x,y)=W_{0}$ is a constant function, which means that the interaction between neurons is controlled by the term